The LeaderShape® Institute

 Then read on!

-The SLC annually sponsors three College of Engineering students to attend a national session of The LeaderShape Institute® with college students from across the country.
+The ESD annually sponsors three College of Engineering students to attend a national session of The LeaderShape Institute® with college students from across the country.

 The 2014 session will take place:

 - July 27-August 1, 2014, at the Allerton Conference Center in Champaign, IL

 The purpose of The LeaderShape Institute is to produce a breakthrough in the leadership capacity of participants.
 This highly interactive and energizing program provides the tools for individuals to:

 Increase their commitment to act consistently with core ethical values, personal values, and convictions.

 Enhance their capability to develop and enrich relationships as well as strengthen their commitment to respect the dignity and contributions of all people.